 Earlier in 2023, Lower Belvedere had an exhibition of large-format works.
 The kind that might fill a wall or need you to unscrew the doors to get them into the gallery.

-Many paintings left a lasting impression on me, including a remarkable work titled The Philharmonic: Gustav Mahler conducts at its centre with the vibrancy of an orchestral piece brought to life in the musicians and instruments that surround the great composer.
+Many paintings left a lasting impression on me, including a remarkable work with the title The Philharmonic: Gustav Mahler conducts at its centre with the vibrancy of an orchestral piece brought to life in the musicians and instruments that surround the great composer.

 Vienna-born Max Oppenheimer (1885 – 1954) began the painting in 1926 and completed it in 1952.

 Despite the mastery of the brush and canvas visible in such pieces as The Philharmonic, Oppenheimer has not often enjoyed the recognition he deserves.
-The Leopold Museum makes up for this unwarranted oversight with a big exhibition around his works and motifs.
+The Leopold Museum makes up for this unwarranted oversight with the most comprehensive exhibition ever held around his works and motifs.

 Schiele became a friend, as evidenced in reciprocal portraits of each by the other, and Oppenheimer even spent time working in Schiele’s studio.

-A friendship with Oskar Kokoschka, for example, proved less enduring, morphing into a rivalry and worse.
+A friendship with Oskar Kokoschka, however, proved less enduring, morphing into a rivalry and worse.
 Kokoschka even sought to exploit his international influence to bring Oppenheimer’s work into disrepute.

 (Max Oppenheimer, Portrait of Egon Schiele, 1910 © Wien Museum; photo: Wien Museum / Birgit and Peter Kainz)